Spontaneous formation of density waves in granular matter under swirling excitation

-For the system studied here, there are three important experimental parameters: the oscillation strength, the global packing density and the ratio of the grain size to the container size.
+\textit{Experimental resutls} -- For the system studied here, there are three experimental parameters: the oscillation strength, the global packing density and the ratio of the grain size to the container size.
 We first study a reference system specified and later we investigate the influence of various parameters to the system behavior.
-The submonolayer consists of $N_{tot}=6,930$ polydisperse ceramic beads of diameter $ [0.6 \dots 0.8]$ mm with uniform distribution and the mean $d_g=0.7\si{mm}$.
-The grains located on the bottom plate are confined by a circular side wall of diameter $D=82\si{mm}$.
+The submonolayer consists of $N_{tot}=6930$ polydisperse Zirconium Oxide spheres of diameter $ [0.6 \dots 0.8]$ mm with uniform distribution and the mean $d_g=0.7\si{mm}$.
+The grains located on an acrylic plate are confined by a 3D-printed PLA circular side wall of diameter $D=82\si{mm}$ and height 5\si{mm}.
 The global packing density is given by the area ratio $\phi_{tot}=N_{tot}(d_g/D)^2$.
 The inclination of the bottom plate is smaller than 0.02 mm/m.
-The container is subjected to anti-clockwise circular oscillation in the horizontal plane of frequency 5 Hz.
+The container is subjected to anti-clockwise circular oscillation in the horizontal plane of frequency $f=5\si{Hz}$.
 The oscillation amplitude is varied in the range $A=[5 \dots 13] \si{mm}$.
-Note that here the amplitude represents the diameter of the circular oscillation path [cf. Fig.~\ref{f.img}b].
-In this range of agitation, grains rarely jump over each other and, thus, the packing remains two-dimensional.
-The system is illuminated by a LED panel from the bottom, and the dynamics are captured by a high speed camera (Mikrotron MC1362) at the top.
+Note that here the amplitude represents the diameter of the circular oscillation path (see Fig.~\ref{f.img}b).
+In this range of agitation and $\phi_{tot}=0.505$, grains rarely jump over each other and, thus, the packing remains two-dimensional.
+The system is illuminated by a LED panel from the bottom, and the dynamics are captured by a high speed camera (Mikrotron MC1362) at the top at a constant frame rate of 500Hz.
 The camera is fixed in the laboratory frame of reference.
+The velocity of particles is obtained by multiplying the distance traveled between consecutive frames by the frame rate, corresponding to a time interval of 0.002\si{\second}.
 In the following, the analysis is done in this frame for reference.
+To avoid the potential influence of the boundary layers, we exclude particles closer than $15d_g$ to the side wall from the analysis (see Fig.~\ref{f.img}a).